JMichaelLima/code_aggregator/README.md

 2. **Run the Aggregator**: Launch the script to commence the search through your designated directories, compiling files that match your specified criteria into a single document, complete with informative headers for each file.
 3. **Engage in Analysis**: With your entire codebase presented in a single document, augmented by the context of file paths and names, engaging with AI tools for code analysis becomes a more intuitive and effective process.

-## Conclusion

-Enhanced with the ability to insert file paths and names, the Code Aggregator elevates beyond a mere utility to become an essential part of a developer's toolkit for streamlined code review and AI analysis.
-This added layer of context not only facilitates a better understanding of the aggregated code but also maximizes the effectiveness of AI-driven insights, ensuring a more productive and enlightening analysis experience.